 Getting permission to reproduce figures and tables is in many cases not a big problem, but may take some time.
-Make contact with the owner and start this process early.
-Note that in the case of published material (e.g. journal articles, conference proceedings, books etc.), it is most often not the authors that are the copyright holders, but rather the publisher.
-The best way might be to make contact with the publisher, they should know who is the rightful copyright owner of a specific work.
+Make contact with the owner of the original work and start this process early.
+Note that in the case of published material (e.g. journal articles, conference proceedings, books etc.), it is most often not the author(s) that are the legal copyright holders, but rather the publisher.
+The best way to start might be to make contact with the publisher, they should know who is the rightful copyright owner of a specific work.

 If you have been grated permission to use the graphics, an ordinary reference to the original source, e.g. or (Mejtoft, 2018), should be used.
-In this case, a copy of the copyright permission (document, email, or other source) should both be retained by the author (probably you) and be sent to the supervisor and examiner before the thesis is submitted.
+In the case of permission to use copyrighted work in your report, a copy of the copyright permission (document, email, or other source) should both be retained by the author (probably you) and be sent to the editor or examiner when a paper or thesis is submitted for publication or examination.

 3. Public domain.
-One of the best options is to use graphics that are in the public domain or have licenses for further use (e.g. Creative commons).
+One of the best options is to find and use graphics that are in the public domain or have licenses for further use (e.g. Creative commons).
 One example is Wikimedia Commons that has a lot of graphics under public licenses.
-However, don’t forget to read through the license to understand what you are allowed to do!
+However, don’t forget to read through the license to understand what you are allowed to do or not to do!

-When using graphics that are in the public domain or under the creative commons license, citing the source of the graphics should be done in the report either according to the rules of the license (if there are any demands) or as:
+When using graphics that are in the public domain or under the creative commons license, citing the source of the graphics should be done in the report either according to the rules of the license (if there are any demands) or as the following example: